American Kestrel Nest Boxes 2008

 Iroquois National Wildlife Refuge Kestrel Box

-This image updates every 25 seconds with a fresh picture from the Kestrl Box.
+This image updates every 25 seconds with a fresh picture from the Kestrel Box.
 Streaming video is not available from this location.
-View live video by visiting the Iroqois National Wildlife Refuge Visitor Center where live video and sound from the Kestrel Box can be enjoyed.
+View live video by visiting the Iroquois National Wildlife Refuge Visitor Center where live video and sound from the Kestrel Box can be enjoyed.

 This Kestrel Box is located near the visitor center at the Iroquois National Wildlife Refuge in Western New York State.
 Learn more about the refuge by following the link to the Refuge Site listed below: